civo/docs/content/docs/kubernetes/installing-gpu-operator.md

 ---
-title: Installing NVIDIA GPU Operator on Civo Kubernetes
+title: Installing the NVIDIA GPU Operator on Civo Kubernetes
 description: When using GPU workloads on Civo Kubernetes clusters, you may wish to install the GPU operator in your cluster.
 ---
 import Tabs from '@theme/Tabs';